So, you’re considering extending your home?

 Other impacts on programme are the 'good old British weather' and the availability of the contractor’s resources.So before contractors even start on site it could take a minimum of 6 ½ months unless the proposal is permitted development.
 For permitted development projects you can reduce the programme by 2 ½ months.

-Key point: If you want to be "in for next Christmas" like everyone else: start now.
+Key point: If you want to be "in for next Christmas" like everyone else:

 4. Cost, quality, time triangle.